-Even when business capability mapping is used to help prioritize API development, many corporate IT departments shoulder the full burden of development.
-But this approach risks falling into an old mindset -- that the enterprise wants APIs so IT will produce them, even if IT developers will struggle to keep pace with demand.
+Even when business capability mapping is used to help prioritize API development, many app development teams shoulder the full burden of development.
+But this approach risks falling into an old mindset -- that the enterprise wants APIs, so IT will produce them, even if IT developers will struggle to keep pace with demand.

-Smart API-first strategies recognize that what the enterprise wants is simplification and speed.
-Thinking in terms of these outcomes leads to not just IT-led production of APIs but the development of tools and environments that allow business users to develop their own APIs.
-In other words, corporate IT doesn't need to be a producer, but an enabler -- and ideally should only build APIs when it brings a distinct advantage to task.
+Smart API-first strategies, on the other hand, recognize that what the enterprise really wants is not APIs but simplification and speed.
+Thinking in terms of these outcomes leads to not only the production of APIs by app development teams but the delivery of tools and environments that allow business users to develop their own APIs.
+In other words, app development teams don't need to be the sole producers, but API enablers -- and ideally should only build APIs when their involvement brings a distinct advantage.

-One company used its business capability mapping to focus corporate IT development on the APIs that had the most complex information risk and compliance requirements -- areas where corporate IT had the most expertise and insight.
+One company used its business capability mapping to focus its app development team efforts on just those APIs that had the most complex information risk and compliance requirements -- areas where IT professionals had the most expertise and insight.
 For APIs with less complex requirements, corporate IT provided oversight and coordination but permitted business units to lead API development independently.
-By doing so, the IT department adhered to its philosophy that, with appropriate risk management, development should be something that corporate IT enables rather than owns.
+By doing so, the IT department and its app development teams adhered to its philosophy that, with appropriate risk management, development should be something that IT enables rather than owns.